Gizra/Gizra-Way-Book/markup-workflow.md

 Prepare the instruction file

 Create an explanation file contains the design sketch and instructions to the Markup developer.
-you can see example [here](https://docs.google.com/spreadsheets/d/1GUch-TRll47WAbuLORqHeElqrEHolMTPg6kFnU97ItY/edit#gid=0).
+you can see  a template file [here](https://docs.google.com/a/gizra.com/spreadsheets/d/14S9DAGbGdZW0w-6qY-3e9tl0e2Av8WFhyI4419I4Swk/edit?usp=sharing).

 * Be sure to consider all elements of the sketch.
 * If there is a separate design for mobile, be sure to refer to it.